 I'm fine with speed just please be clear.

 I'm going to be honest when I say I'm predisposed to preferring topical aff positions in policy because I have mostly debated with topical policy cases.
 That is not to say that I won't vote on them, just that I am not the best judge to evaluate K v.
 K debates, and K Affs v.
 Framework debates.
 However, I do have experience running/understanding those arguments because my partner and I ran a nontopical aff for half a semester, so don't stop running those arguments, just make it easier for me to understand the method by which I should evaluate the round.
-Oddly enough, I'm fine with evaluating Topical Aff v.
-K debates, and enjoy seeing good ones.
-I think you need to win a link (by link, I mean a link, not a risk of a link, I mean a LINK) in order for me to vote on any K/DA.
+For off cases, I think you need to win a link (by link, I mean a link, not a risk of a link, I mean a LINK) in order for me to vote on any K/DA.
 Disclosure is good.

 - Debate warrants, not tags.
 Name the argument not the author.
 I don't know your case as well as you do to remember your authors name